jedevc/fyp-report/report.md

 The more complex "deepest-valid" algorithm starts the same way, computing all paths to a variable.
-Then, it finds the complete set of valid owners by finding all blocks that are present in all paths, removing those blocks which are part of a cycle.
-Finally, the deepest of these blocks is selected to be the owner.
+Then, it finds the complete set of valid owners by finding the set of all blocks that are present in all paths (since the root block has to be present in every possible execution), removing those blocks which are part of a cycle.
+Finally, the deepest of these blocks can be selected to be the owner.

 To see the difference in these algorithms, consider the following